 Ph.D.
 University of North Carolina at Chapel Hill, 2010

 M.A.
 University of North Carolina at Chapel Hill, 2008

 My first book is entitled To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement (Kent State University Press, 2014).
 Here I explore the relationship between Puritan theology and the rise of black abolitionism, arguing throughout the work that African Americans were central to the development of the antislavery movement in America.

-In addition to my research, I am the founder and president of the African American Intellectual History Society.
+In addition to my research, I was the founding president of the African American Intellectual History Society.
 I started this organization and its group blog Black Perspectives in order to provide a space for scholars in disparate fields to discuss the many aspects of teaching and researching black intellectual history.
-Check out our posts at aaihs.org.
+Check out new Black Perspectives posts at aaihs.org.

-Co-edited with Keisha N. Blain and Ashley Farmer, New Perspectives on the Black Intellectual Tradition Northwestern University Press (forthcoming)
+Co-edited with Keisha N. Blain and Ashley Farmer, New Perspectives on the Black Intellectual Tradition Northwestern University Press, 2018.

 “Slavery and African American Irreligion.”
 Journal of Southern Religion Vol. 18 (2016): http://jsreligion.org/vol18/cameron/